University of La Verne

-The University of La Verne (ULV) is a private university in La Verne, California.
+The University of La Verne (ULV) is a private university in La Verne, California, United States.
 Founded in 1891, the university is composed of the College of Arts & Sciences, College of Business & Public Management, the LaFetra College of Education, College of Law, College of Health and Community Well-Being, an online adult school, two military centers, and a Regional Campus Administration that oversees six regional campuses.
 It awards undergraduate, graduate, and doctoral degrees.
 Many of their classes are taught at smaller campuses throughout the greater Los Angeles area and Kern County.

 History

 Lordsburg College

-The University of La Verne was founded in 1891 as Lordsburg College by members of the Church of the Brethren, a German Christian sect originating from the Schwarzenau Brethren.
-Historically, the Brethren are considered one of the "peace churches", like the Quakers and the Mennonites, and slots on the Board of Trustees are still held for members of the Brethren.
+The University of La Verne was founded in 1891 as "Lordsburg College" by members of the Church of the Brethren, a German Christian sect originating from the Schwarzenau Brethren.
+Historically, the Brethren are considered one of the "peace churches", like the Quakers and the Mennonites, and slots on the Board of Trustees are still held for members.
 The baccalaureate ceremony is held at the local Church of the Brethren, and the holder of the post of campus minister must be a member of the Church of the Brethren.

 The Lordsburg College originally opened in a hotel building located on the corner of 3rd Street and D Street in La Verne, CA (then called Lordsburg).
-The land-boom hotel is said to never have hosted a single paying guest, as the interest in land around Southern California had subsided by the time the hotel was complete.
-In 1899, two members of the Church of the Brethren decided the hotel building could be repurposed as a college, so they purchased the hotel, along with 100 city lots, for $15,000.
+The hotel is rumored to never have hosted a single paying guest, as the interest in land around Southern California had subsided by the time the hotel was complete.
+In 1899, two members of the Church of the Brethren repurposed the hotel as a college, purchasing it along with 100 city lots for $15,000.
 The Lordsburg College building was demolished in 1928, shortly after the completion of Founders Hall.

 In 1901, the Los Angeles Times wrote that the Lordsburg College "seems to be predestined to an early demise."
 Attendance had shrunk to only 12 students, just two more than the number of faculty, and the college had been burdened by multiple scandals involving its administration.
 The college's second president, E.A.
 Miller, had a scandal in Virginia which followed him to California.
 William Hoover, the school's fourth president, resigned in 1901.